gotenna/sample-app/README.md

 artifactory.password=xyz
 ```

-The file must contain the `sdk.token` provided by goTenna.
+The file must contain the `sdk.token` and `sdk.appid` provided by goTenna.

 ```
 sdk.token=
+sdk.appid=
 ```